‘I don’t want to die’: Ukrainians fear as invasion closes in

 KYIV, Ukraine (AP) — Yurii Zhyhanov woke to his mother’s screaming and found himself covered in dust.
-Before dawn on the second day of Russia’s invasion, their residential building had been struck by shelling on the outskirts of Ukraine’s capital, Kyiv.
+On the second day of Russia’s invasion, shelling on the outskirts of Ukraine’s capital, Kyiv, struck their residential building before dawn.

-He and other civilians were horrified to find their lives at risk, and many have begun to flee.
-Amid the smoke and the wailing of car alarms, Zhyhanov and his family packed and joined them.
+Many civilians, horrified to find their lives at risk, started to flee during the attack’s first hours.
+Amid the smoke and the wailing of car alarms Friday, Zhyhanov and his family packed and joined them.

 “What are you doing?
-What is this?” he said, addressing Russia and gesturing to the damaged building behind him.
+What is this?”
+Zhyhanov said, addressing Russia and gesturing to the damaged building behind him.
 “If you want to attack military personnel, attack military personnel.
 This is all I can say.”

-His weariness and shock reflected that of his country on Friday as people climbed out of bomb shelters, basements and subways to face another day of upheaval.
+His weariness and shock reflected that of his country as people climbed out of bomb shelters, basements and subways to face another day of upheaval.

 Those who didn’t wake to explosions were roused by another day of air raid sirens.
 Then came the news that Russian forces had advanced to the outskirts of the capital.